 The Phoenicians of Carthage set foot on the western side of Sicily almost at the same time as the Greeks founded their colonies on the eastern coast of the island.
 Their aim was not to relocate a large population there, but to establish some trading bases.
 They founded Palermo on the north-western coast of the island.
 The settlement was situated on a hill between the mouths of two rivers and its traces can still be noticed in medieval towers which were built incorporating the ancient ones.
 The valleys of the two rivers were filled by the Arabs in the IXth century AD.
 Greeks and Carthaginians fought many wars directly or through allied towns to expand their control over Sicily.
 In 311 BC the Carthaginians laid siege to Syracuse and in the following year it was the turn of Carthage to be sieged by the Greeks.

-Detail of a Roman mosaic at Villa del Casale
+Detail of a Roman mosaic in Villa del Casale

 The First Punic War ended in 241 BC with the victory of the Romans.
 The Carthaginians were forced to abandon the island.
 In 212 BC, during the Second Punic War, Syracuse sided with the Carthaginians and it was sieged and seized by the Romans who completed their conquest of the island.
 Sicily became a Roman province of its own and it was never attached to other territories.